paytonyau/agmicrobiomebase/Plate_1_process_draft.md

 # UK CROP MICROBIOME CRYOBANK

-This is the process for the 16S data generated from THE UK CROP MICROBIOME CRYOBANK(https://agmicrobiomebase.org), and the following packages are required to be pre-installed in your Linux environment for the sequencing analysis.
+If you want to conduct sequencing analysis on the 16S amplicon data obtained from THE UK CROP MICROBIOME CRYOBANK (https://agmicrobiomebase.org), you'll need to have a Linux environment set up and certain packages pre-installed.
+These packages are essential for the sequencing data process and include various tools for quality control, sequence alignment, taxonomic classification, and diversity analysis.
+Before starting the analysis, make sure you have all the required packages installed on your system to ensure a smooth and successful analysis.

 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - [QIIME2 - the cummunity developed suite](https://qiime2.org/)
 - [FIGARO](https://github.com/Zymo-Research/figaro)